swordfatih/CNGui/README.md

+**Many things are changing with the 1.1 version, the following text is about CNGui 1.0

 # CNGui 1.1 (in development)

 CNGui (Chats Noirs Gui) is a new graphical user interface (GUI) library using SFML and C++.